A version of this story was originally published in July 2016. It has been updated.

 People become “stay-at-home parents" for many reasons.
 Financial, emotional, logistical, or even instinctual factors may play a part.
 Plus kids are only young once, and the tug to be close to them is overwhelming for some women—and for an increasing number of men.

 At the same time, there are many myths and judgments out there about moms and dads who stay at home.
-For example, a recent study found that 2/3 of women who call themselves “stay-at-home moms" actually contribute income to their families.
+For example, a 2016 study found that 2/3 of women who call themselves “stay-at-home moms" actually contribute income to their families.

 It's important to illuminate some of the hidden realities about stay-at-home parents.
 Since I was (proudly) one of them—a “stay-at-home dad" or full-time caretaker (the label I tended to use)—I experienced, witnessed, and examined the realities of those labeled “stay-at-home parents" and the way these conflicted with certain cultural myths and stereotypes in our society.